njerezlillo/nbpwplmodel/README.md

 "7 nbpwpl_post_deletion.R": Contains codes for the post-deletion analysis of the deleted observations.

-"8 nbpwexp_results.R": Contains all codes for estimating the parameters of the NBPWPE model.
+"8 model_comparison.R": Contains codes for comparing the goodness-of-fit of all tested models.

+"9 nbpwpl_mean_residual_file.R": Contains codes for computing the mean residual time function.

 "kidney.csv": Corresponds to the database used.